JakeMick/graymatter/README.md

 Currently there's a testsuite for parameter configurations.
 Some parameter combinations result in strange behavior in the compiled theano that throws errors in pylearn2, such as a high learning rate with a high max column norm.
-I'm working on catching them at and creating a stable api over some of the core functionality of pylearn2.models.mlp.
-Pull requests and github issues are welcome.
+I'm working on catching them at init time.

+The purpose of this project is to create a stable api over some of the core functionality of pylearn2.models.mlp.
+Pull requests and github issues for bug-fixes and feature-enhancement are welcome.

 The code is mostly self-documenting in the docstrings.
 In IPython, graymatter.MLP? has a complete list of the configurable parameters.